awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-region-selection.rst

 You can specify a region name and the SDK will automatically choose an appropriate endpoint for you.

-To explicitly set a region, we recommend that you use the constants defined in the :aws-java-class:`Region <regions/Region>` class.
+To explicitly set a region, we recommend that you use the constants defined in the :aws-java-class-prev:`Region <regions/Region>` class.
 This is an enumeration of all publicly available regions.
 To create a client with a region from the class, use the following code.

 .. code-block:: java

-    EC2Client ec2 = EC2Client.builder()
+    Ec2Client ec2 = Ec2Client.builder()
                         .region(Region.US_WEST_2)
                         .build();